EmilHvitfeldt/smltar/docs/09_dl_lstm.md

-In Chapter \@ref(dldnn), we trained our first deep learning models, with "simple" dense network architectures.
-These architectures are not simple compared to the kinds of models we used in Chapters \@ref(mlclassification) and \@ref(mlregression), but it is possible to build many more different and more complex kinds of networks for prediction with text data.
+In Chapter \@ref(dldnn), we trained our first deep learning models, with straightforward dense network architectures that provide a bridge for our understanding as we move from shallow learning algorithms to more complex network architectures.
+Those first neural network architectures are not simple compared to the kinds of models we used in Chapters \@ref(mlregression) and \@ref(mlclassification), but it is possible to build many more different and more complex kinds of networks for prediction with text data.
 This chapter will focus on the family of **long short-term memory** networks (LSTMs) [@Hochreiter1997].

 ## A first LSTM model {#firstlstm}

-We will be using the same data from the previous chapter, described in Section \@ref(kickstarter).
-This data contains short text blurbs for prospective crowdfunding campaigns and if they were successful.
+We will be using the same data from the previous chapter, described in Sections \@ref(kickstarter) and \@ref(kickstarter-blurbs).
+This data contains short text blurbs for prospective crowdfunding campaigns and whether those campaigns were successful.
 Our modeling goal is to predict whether a Kickstarter crowdfunding campaign was successful or not, based on the text blurb describing the campaign.
-Let's start by splitting our training and testing sets.
+Let's start by splitting our data into training and testing sets.

 ```r